Toyakki/ImagEHR/README.md

-# ImagEHR
+# imagEHR
 This is an AI application that automates the extraction and mapping of multi-modal clinical data to industry standards to streamline research, trial, and regulatory use.
 By the power of AI we empower healthcare professionals by reducing repetitive, time-consuming tasks and letting them focus on what matters most "Patients".

+![](gif/sample.gif)

 ## The problem
-The analysis of real-world clinical data is often unstructured, complex, and incompatible with regulatory and industry standards like the Clinical Data Interchange Standards Consortium (CDISC) (Ref.
-1.)
-Clinicians and clinical programmers, respectively, spend significant time interpreting and manually mapping this data into standardized formats, which diverts attention from patient care and delays downstream processes.
-For example, doctors spend an average of 16 minutes per patient visit just reviewing and documenting EHRs, while specialists like radiologists add further layers of complexity with additional diagnostics like X-rays (Ref.
-2, 3.)

-In the pharmaceutical and biotech industries, this manual data mapping process can take anywhere between 6-8 weeks, which hinders the pace of medical research and drug development (Ref.
-4.)
-Each and every single day in patient care can make the difference between life and death.
-Semi-automating this pipeline offers a powerful opportunity to reduce delays, improve accuracy, and free up clinical teams (and clinicians) to focus on bringing life-changing medicines to patients and saving lives.
+Manual mapping of unstructured clinical data wastes valuable time and delays patient care and drug development.
+Semi-automation can reduce delays, boost accuracy, and free clinical teams to focus on saving lives.

-![](gif/sample.gif)

 # Test our project live!
 Test it out live at https://imagehr-k7kg.onrender.com/ (note: some inference features are unavailable due to free hosting limits)